If you love riding a bike and hope to do it throughout your life, you should also be strength training.

-It’s a fair question best answered with a helpful illustration I came across in the book Range- Why Generalists Triumph in a Specialized World by David Epstein.
+It’s a fair question best answered with a helpful illustration I found in the book Range- Why Generalists Triumph in a Specialized World by David Epstein.
 The illustration goes like this.

-Subject matter experts are like hedgehogs who burrow into a field of study, accumulating knowledge that’s deep but narrow.
+Subject matter experts are like hedgehogs who burrow into a field of study, accumulating deep but narrow knowledge.

 Hedgehogs are specialists; foxes are generalists.